-“We have developed a Simulation Digital Twin that makes it possible – very quickly – to model the entire automotive supply chain, including the means of production, equipment, means of transport, and spare parts to identify bottlenecks rapidly and to be able to best meet a changing demand in an extremely agile way.”
+“We have developed a Prescriptive Simulation Twin that makes it possible – very quickly – to model the entire automotive supply chain, including the means of production, equipment, means of transport, and spare parts to identify bottlenecks rapidly and to be able to best meet a changing demand in an extremely agile way.”

 Microsoft and Cosmo Tech are in the early stages of their partnership but have already found success.
 As Le Mag IT puts it, “the showcase of this partnership between Microsoft and Cosmo Tech is a use case within the Paris-Saclay agglomeration in collaboration with IRT SystemX.
 It aims to determine the optimal location of new energy sources and the possible consequences of their deployment on the electricity distribution network.”

 The market opportunity is enormous and, as the magazine notes, the solution jointly proposed with Cosmo Tech would feed the “enterprise metaverse”.